Skip to main content

 " Abhimanyu patni Kuru Samragni Uttara."

-Abhimanyu looked at his childish wife looking away from him.
-This was the girl he did not want to marry for the impending wars.
-Such was her childish innocence and naive ways it scared him.
-He was in love with his bride yet he knew her for only a week and three meetings.
-There was a battle coming and he wanted to prove his worth.
+Abhimanyu looked at his childish wife, looking away from him.
+This was the girl he did not want to marry because of the impending wars.
+Such was her childish innocence and naive ways that it scared him.
+He was in love with his bride, yet he knew her for only a week and three meetings.
+There was a battle coming, and he wanted to prove his worth.
 He wanted to show his father his skills with the arrow.
 There was danger and uncertainty.
-Was she strong enough to take the worse?
+Was she strong enough to take the worst?

 " That is good news, Arya, I am so..."